h2tc-roboticsx/H2TC/doc/hand_pose.md

 The above figures shows the left-handed coordinate system of the right hand.
 Each joint has its own XYZ frame.
 The X-axis is along the bone, the Y-axis is perpendicular up towards the back of the hand, and the Z-axis is perpendicular to the XY plane.
 The enlarged frame at the bottom is put there for clarification and easier understanding.

-## Local throw-catch zone coordinate system
+## our throw-catch zone coordinate system
 <img src="https://raw.githubusercontent.com/lipengroboticsx/H2TC_code/main/doc/resources/018D81940FEC63AD318DBD8B5AF0FF98.png" width = "400" alt="opti_righthand">

-Similar as mentioned above, the above figure shows the coordinate system of the captured hand motion in the local throw-catch zone.
+Similar as mentioned above, the above figure shows the coordinate system of the captured hand motion in the our throw-catch zone.
 The frame is put there for clarification and easier understanding.
 In practice, the origin of the frame is around the center of the back of the hand.
 For this coordinate system, Y-axis is perpendicular up to the back of the  hand, Z-axis is parallel to the finger tip direction, and X-axis is perpendicular to the YZ plane.

 ## Coordinate system conversion